Q & A

 A: Since MassGIS data is paid for by public tax dollars, the data are in the public domain and therefore can be used by anyone for any purpose.
 When using MassGIS data on maps or in digital applications, source credit should be stated as "MassGIS (Bureau of Geographic Information), Commonwealth of Massachusetts EOTSS"

 A: As the state's mapping agency, we house myriad digital map layers for use in GIS software.
 We have no way of knowing what combination of layers and in what geographic area(s) a user might want to see our data.
-If you do not have GIS software, you can use our OLIVER program to create an online map.
-Many of the datalayer description pages have a link at the top to a pre-made, yet dynamic, OLIVER and/or ArcGIS Online map that displays the data.
+If you do not have GIS software, you can use our MassMapper program to create an online map.
+Many of the datalayer description pages have a link at the top to a pre-made, yet dynamic, Massmapper and/or ArcGIS Online map that displays the data.

 A: MassGIS has an Interactive Property Map.
 The primary limitation to the assessor's parcel data in the map is the currency: Be sure to look at the “FY” field to determine the Fiscal Year of that record as some may be several years out of date.

 To get the most current information, you’ll need to visit the website of the city or town where the property is located and look for “Online Assessing” or the Assessor’s Office.
 Also, Assessor maps are not an official accurate depiction of the property boundaries.
 Only a survey or a deed can determine the accurate boundary.

 A: MassGIS has created a distributable Zip Code layer.